Start9Labs/documentation/site/source/user-manual/flashing/flashing-firmware.rst

     .. figure:: /_static/images/flashing/flash_firmware-pro-step3-flash_firmware_with_new_rom.jpg
         :width: 30%

 #.
-The system will ask if you want to proceed to flash the BIOS with a new ROM, select "Yes"
+The system will ask if you want to proceed flashing the BIOS with a new ROM, select "Yes"

     .. figure:: /_static/images/flashing/flash_firmware-pro-step4-proceed_yes.jpg
         :width: 30%